freeCodeCamp/freeCodeCamp/guide/english/logic/knights-and-knaves/index.md

 Two people, Red and Blue, stand before you.
 Red says, “We are both knaves.”
 What are they really?

 **Solution:** Red cannot be a knight, because then he would be lying by saying he is a knave.
 Therefore he is a knave, and his statement is a lie, meaning that Blue must be a knight.
+Even if Blue wants really really badly to be a knave.

 ### Which Path to Take?